AlexAsplund/alexasplund.github.io/_posts/2018-09-15-Using the EWS API with Powershell.md

 {% endhighlight %}

-This tells us that we need to supply the FindItems method with one of the combinations above.
+This tells us that we need to supply the **FindItems** method with one of the combinations above.

-If we want to list everything in our inbox, the most likely candidate is row 3; 'FindItems(Microsoft.Exchange.WebServices.Data.ItemView view)'.
+If we want to list everything in our inbox, the most likely candidate is row 3:
+**'FindItems(Microsoft.Exchange.WebServices.Data.ItemView view)'**

-So we need to find out what 'Microsoft.Exchange.WebServices.Data.ItemView' is.
+So we need to find out what **'Microsoft.Exchange.WebServices.Data.ItemView'** is.

 {% highlight powershell %}